 2017-05-28 01:27:07 Informant Phone Number Redacted

-2017-05-28 01:28:24 THE ARROWFLINGER Phone Number Redacted Gonna go back to bed.
-Good night!
+2017-05-28 01:28:24 THE ARROWFLINGER Phone Number Redacted

-2017-05-28 01:29:23 Informant Phone Number Redacted Good night from California
+2017-05-28 01:29:23 Informant Phone Number Redacted

 THE ARROWFLINGER calls Landowner K and learns that no investigators contacted her after the mid-March incidents.
 Conversation lasts 39 minutes.
 Topics beside social updating of family and friends include the easement road work.
 Three times Landowner K reiterates that Landowners M and O kept saying that they had connections to get the work done.
 No mention was made of Columbia or Richmond Counties in that context, as was the case in the mid-March conversation.

-2017-05-28 15:36:00 THE ARROWFLINGER Phone Number Redacted Investigators did not contact you or Landowner K
+2017-05-28 15:36:00 THE ARROWFLINGER Phone Number Redacted

-2017-05-28 15:37:00 Informant Phone Number Redacted Nope I talked to them once The day you were with them
+Nope, I talked to them once.
+The day you were with them.

 Thursday, June 1, 2017

-Commissioner H calls to verify that the Administrator had talked to Informant
+Commissioner H calls to verify that the Administrator had talked to Informant.

-On Tuesday April 19th, 2016 the Lincoln County Republican Party held a candidate forum at the public Library.
+On Tuesday, April 19th, 2016 the Lincoln County Republican Party held a candidate forum at the public library.
 Your Arrowflinger was there and asked the candidates very tough questions.
 Former House District 117 Representative Lee Anderson, now running for the Senate District 24 seat, and his wife Donna were seated the next row in front.
 When Lee got up to speak my questions were pointed at his previous record of voting for double digit fee, rate, and tax increases on us.
 Donna turned and called me a “jerk” numerous times, although the only clearly audible one was at the end, when I loudly challenged Lee to take further questioning.

 Now, the point being made is that we go broke very fast paying double digit cost increases when our incomes are increasing less than 2%.
-Lee and Donna have a solution to this dilemma though.
+Lee and Donna have a solution to this dilemma, though.
 You see, Lee’s first cousin Superior Court Judge David Roper heads the guardian ad litem program in Augusta which became a national scandal because of the guardians’ ad looting.
 Now Donna is in that stable of ad lootems, supplementing their family income.
 We don’t have that option, do we?

 None of the other candidates or their parties reacted with anger at my tough questions, only the one person divorcing parents would expect to stay calm.

-Usually the phrase “grab the wife and kids” is hyperbole in a political season, but can you families of the 24th risk having a rogue judge, rubber-stamp lawmaker, and angry guardian ad lootem wife all aligned against you in the event of divorce?
+Usually the phrase, “grab the wife and kids”, is hyperbole in a political season, but can you families of the 24th risk having a rogue judge, rubber-stamp lawmaker, and angry guardian ad lootem wife all aligned against you in the event of divorce?